 Apprenticeship: If you join a big apprenticeship scheme, you’ll have a ready-made peer group of people of your own age – though you may be in different teams.
 You’re also likely to be spending time working with recent graduates as well as more senior staff.
 Big companies usually run a number of networks that employees can join and there may also be sports teams and other groups to sign up for.
 If you go out with colleagues after work on a Friday, you’ll know that you’ve earned it.

 Uni: You’ll be surrounded by undergraduates who have just finished school or gap years and who are also new to the university experience – so, plenty of potential for bonding and a buzzy social life.
 You’ll meet fellow students from a broad range of different backgrounds, including others who are studying your subject or who are involved in the same extracurricular activities.

 Will you move around or stay in one place?

-Work: You’re likely to spend time both in the office and at college or university.
+Apprenticeship: You’re likely to spend time both in the office and at college or university.
 You might also have placements in different parts of the business or travel to clients’ offices.
 If you’ve joined an international business, ultimately you could have the chance to live and work abroad.